AtfastrSlushyMaker/MySkills/README.md

 - User authentication and role-based access (admin, coordinator, trainer, trainee)
 - Category, course, and session management
 - Registration and attendance tracking
-- Feedback and notifications (in-app and email)
+- Feedback and notifications
+- Password reset and forgot password via email
 - Profile management with image upload
 - Responsive dashboards for each user role
 - RESTful API with validation and error handling